xoidlabs/xoid/readme.md

 ### No more selector functions!

 Every store is a *representation* of state, with the same tree structure as the state.
-You can even subscribe to "primitives" like strings or numbers.
+You can even subscribe to "primitives" like strings, booleans, or numbers.

 ```js
 import { create, useStore } from 'xoid'